-New Gallery ★ 2015
+★ New Gallery ★

 I began keeping a personal journal at the beginning of 2014 as a way to document some events in my life and changes to my perspective on the world, and the people in it.
 I don’t add much to this section of the site because I don’t have much to say to the public anymore.
 When I do this is the place you can find it.

 Having a rich history in Photography, I wanted to take my talents to the next level.
 So I taught myself video production which included shooting, lighting, script writing, direction, editing and motion video graphics.
 I worked in this medium for a number of years.
 Now, it’s all for fun.